List of birds of Pakistan: Pheasants, grouse, and allies

 The kalij pheasant is the provincial bird of Afghania.

 The Indian peafowl is the provincial bird of Punjab.

 The Phasianidae are a family of terrestrial birds which consists of quails, partridges, snowcocks, francolins, spurfowls, tragopans, monals, pheasants, peafowls and jungle fowls.
 In general, they are plump (although they vary in size) and have broad, relatively short wings.
-Of most species the numbers have declined considerably over the last decennia.
+Of most species the numbers have declined considerably over the last decade.